openvinotoolkit/nncf/README.md

 ## Contributing
 Refer to the [CONTRIBUTING.md](./CONTRIBUTING.md) file for guidelines on contributions to the NNCF repository.

-## NNCF compression results
+## NNCF Compressed Model Zoo

-Achieved using sample scripts and NNCF configuration files provided with this repository.
+Results achieved using sample scripts and NNCF configuration files provided with this repository.
 See README.md files for [sample scripts](#model-compression-samples) for links to exact configuration files and final PyTorch checkpoints.

 Quick jump to sample type: